- Stemless thistle

 Stemless thistle invades Mallee shrubland, lowland grassland and grassy woodland.

-The icons on the calendar below represent the times of year for flowering, seeding, germination, the dormancy period of Stemless thistle and also the optimum time for treatment.
+The icons on the following table represent the times of year for flowering, seeding, germination, the dormancy period of stemless thistle and also the optimum time for treatment. th> Dormancy

 Impact on ecosystems and waterways